Apricot Pecan Rugelach

 - Flatten each ball into a 6 inch disk, and wrap in plastic wrap.
 Refrigerate for at least 1 1/2 hours.

-- Now it’s time to make the filling…
+- Now make the filling.

-- Preheat your oven to 350 degrees.
-Then spread the nuts evenly out onto a cookie sheet.
+- Spread the nuts evenly out onto a baking sheet.
 Toast the nuts in the oven for 6 to 9 minutes, or until lightly browned.
-Watch carefully, and don’t burn them!
+Watch carefully, and don't burn them!2 cups pecans

-- After the dough has rested and chilled for the required time, take out one disc at a time from the fridge – it’s time to roll it! (leave the other disc dough in the fridge until you are ready to work with it)
+- After the dough has rested and chilled for the required time, take out one disc at a time from the fridge, it's time to roll it! (leave the other disc dough in the fridge until you are ready to work with it)

 - Generously dust a clean work surface with about 2 tbsp to 1/4 cup of powdered sugar. (the more the better!)